-Adding a Local design project (not currently under version control) to a Design Repository is a straightforward process.
+Adding a Regular design project to a Design Repository is a straightforward process.
 With the project open, use the Add Project Folder To Version Control command from either the Projects panel or Storage Manager panel.
 The Add to Version Control dialog will appear.
 The field at the top of this dialog presents a drop-down listing of all connected and activated Design Repositories.
 Select the repository required.

 The folder hierarchy within the chosen Design Repository is presented to you in the Folders region of the dialog.
 Either specify an existing folder into which to add the design files, or create a new folder using the New Folder button.
 In the latter case, a folder will be added at the specified position within the repository's folder hierarchy, named after the source folder containing the project.

-When creating a new Version-controlled project, the Repository field in the Create Project dialog presents a drop-down listing of all connected and activated Design Repositories.
+When creating a new VCS project, the Repository field in the New Project dialog presents a drop-down listing of all connected and activated Design Repositories.
 Select the repository required.

-Whether creating a new managed project, or converting an unmanaged project (Local or Version-controlled) to a managed project, the resulting project is stored in a Design Repository.
+Whether creating a new managed project, or converting an existing design project (Regular or VCS) to a managed project, the resulting project is stored in a Design Repository.
 As part of the respective interface used to create/convert, the repository can quickly be selected from a list of defined repositories.

 The folder hierarchy within the chosen Design Repository is presented to you in the Folders region of the dialog.
 Use this region to specify the exact folder that is to be checked out from the repository.